 Team morale: "Maintaining your team's morale is an on-going responsibility.
 If you don't do it, your team will not perform well.
 Make sure you know how your team feels"

 Openness: "There are no bad ideas.
 No one should ever hesitate to open her mouth during a brainstorming session for fear of getting zinged with the words "that's a bad idea"

 Team morale: "It's a truism that a team will perform better and its members will have a better time if the team members get along well.
 As a team leader, you should make an effort to promote team bonding; just make sure it doesn't become chore."

 I took another book from my shelf "Forty Studies that Changed Psychology" and did a similar scan.
 Here's what I found:

 The theory of cognitive dissonance states:

-And even when everyone is on equal terms, there remains the danger of social pressure; back in 1955 Asch found in a group experiment approximately 75% of the participants would go along with a group's incorrect consensus, whilst in a control group participants wrote down their individual answers and were correct 98% of the time.
+Even when everyone is on equal terms, there remains the danger of social pressure.
+Back in 1955 Asch found in a group experiment approximately 75% of the participants would go along with a group's incorrect consensus, whilst in a control group participants wrote down their individual answers and were correct 98% of the time.
 In short, we posses a strong need to conform to the group even if we are fairly sure the group is incorrect.